Pakistan province calls for dissolution of local assembly in favor of ex-PM Khan - ExBulletin

 Pakistan province calls for dissolution of local assembly in favor of ex-PM Khan

-File Photo: Former Pakistani Prime Minister Imran Khan speaks during a press conference after being injured in a shooting during a long march in Wazirabad at Shaukat Khanum Memorial Cancer Hospital & Research Center in Lahore, Pakistan, November 4, 2022.
-(REUTERS/Mohsin Raza)

-LAHORE: The chief minister of Pakistan’s most populous province, an ally of former prime minister Imran Khan, has called for the dissolution of the local assembly, in a bid to force the federal government to hold a general election anticipated.
+LAHORE, Jan 13 (Reuters) – The chief minister of Pakistan’s most populous province, an ally of former prime minister Imran Khan, has called for the local assembly to be dissolved, in a bid to coerce the federal government to hold early general elections.

 Governor Baligh Ur Rehman told reporters he would make a decision soon.
 Legal experts say Rehman has 48 hours to decide.
 Failing this, the meeting will be considered null and void, unless the dissolution order is challenged in court.